-Proficiency in two secondary instruments at the undergraduate concentration upper-division examination level and in the other two secondary instruments at the concentration freshman jury level.
+Proficiency in two secondary instruments at the undergraduate concentration upperdivision examination level and in the other two secondary instruments at the concentration freshman jury level.

-See "Structure of Doctoral Curricula" under General Requirements for Doctoral Degrees in this bulletin.
+Minors See "Structure of Doctoral Curricula" under "General Requirements for Doctoral Degrees" in this bulletin.

-Participation as determined by the woodwind faculty.
+Ensemble Participation in a major and/or minor ensemble; assignment determined by the woodwind faculty.